seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 And shall, albeit sweet music issues thence.

 **PANDARUS**
-Pretty, i’ faith.
+Pretty, i' faith.

 **CRESSIDA**
 My lord, I do beseech you, pardon me;
-’Twas not my purpose, thus to beg a kiss:
+'Twas not my purpose, thus to beg a kiss:
 I am ashamed.
 O heavens! what have I done?
 For this time will I take my leave, my lord.